-5.1.1 Monitoring, Detection, and Early Warning
+5.2.1 Monitoring, Detection, and Early Warning

 This EAP establishes the procedures to be employed by IRWD personnel to ensure the safety of life and property at and downstream of the Santiago Creek Dam.
-There is a dam keeper who resides onsite, monitors the status of the reservoir, and maintains a presence at the dam.
 IRWD has a dam safety program which regularly monitors and inspects features of the dam to detect problems.
 This program includes:

-- Monitoring of reservoir data in a SCADA system with alarms/alerts. - Routine visual inspections of the dam. - On-site dam keeper available to monitor and detect anomalies. - Annual surveys of survey monuments.
+- Monitoring of reservoir data in a SCADA system with alarms/alerts. - Routine visual inspections of the dam. - Annual surveys of survey monuments.
 Lateral and vertical displacement are compared to historical data to assess trends and detect anomalies. - Measurement of groundwater levels on a weekly basis.
-Measurements are compared to historical data to assess trends and detect anomalies. - Annual inspections by IRWD/SWD staff. - Annual inspections by DSOD.

-• Periodic dam safety reviews that consider potential failure modes and risk analysis.
+Measurements are compared to historical data to assess trends and detect anomalies. - Annual inspections by IRWD staff. - Annual inspections by DSOD. - Periodic dam safety reviews that consider potential failure modes and risk analysis.